heikikiisler/pomodoro/README.md

 # pomodoro
 Simple timer for using the Pomodoro technique.
-Works on Windows.
+Made for Windows.